ASSISTANCE PROGRAMS

 • SAMHSA Disaster Distress Crisis Counseling: call or text 800-985-5990, and learn more here.

-• The Entertainment Community Fund runs a weekly drop-in supportive community gathering for entertainment professionals impacted by the ongoing wildfires.
-View here
+• The Entertainment Community Fund runs a weekly community gathering every Tuesday (12 PM – 1:30 PM) for entertainment professionals impacted by the ongoing wildfires.
+Sign up for “Recovering Together” gatherings here.

 • Text HOME to 741741 to connect with a volunteer Crisis Text Line Counselor 24/7